2019 Late Model Rules

-By engaging in competition at SMS, you hereby agree to have read the SMS 2017 General rulebook and the 2018 SMS Late Model rulebook.
+By engaging in competition at SMS, you hereby agree to have read the 2019 NASCAR Whelen All American Series rulebook, The SMS 2019 General rulebook and the 2019 SMS Late Model rulebook.

 DRIVER ELIGIBILITY – All drivers must have a NASCAR CHD (Charger Division Driver) or higher license.
 Drivers competing in the Late Model division at SMS will not be permitted in the DARE Stock, Limited Late Model, or SK Light Modified® divisions on the same event date.
 Drivers must be minimum 16 years of age.